Special education faces 'crisis-level shortages' of teachers, experts say

 “Our only concern is that people are doing that out of a knee jerk reaction because of the pandemic where kids might be behind in their learning or might have exhibited some behavioral issues, but it might not be indicative of a disability,” said Eisenberg.

-Before the pandemic, around 12% to 13% of students across the country were in special education, Eisenberg said.
+Before the pandemic, about 12% to 13% of students across the country were in special education, Eisenberg said.
 Now, more children are frequently evaluated for consideration.

 Data from the Government Accountability Office in October showed shortages of special education teachers in every region of the U.S. were between 8% to 17% higher than five years earlier.
 Worse, the number of individuals obtaining special education degrees has declined slightly, while the need has risen substantially.